-Selenium is used for web automation testing but when we talk about delivering a client to a product, we need continuous integration with the production environment so that live deployments can be checked and then if it satisfies the pass percentage, then only they are pushed to the production environment.
-A continuous integration pipeline has to be set using Jenkins which checks the latest build which can then be deployed to the production environment.
+Selenium used for web automation testing, but when we talk about delivering a product to a client, we need constant integration with the production environment, so that live deployment can be checked and only if it satisfies a pass percentage, then only they are pushed to the production environment.
+A continuous integration pipeline has to be set using Jenkins, which checks the latest build and can then be deployed to the production environment.

 Maven and Jenkins: At a Glance

-Maven is a build management tool which is used to make the build process easy.
-You can easily define all the dependencies with the help of Maven and it will provide you all the jars in one go.
+Maven is a build management tool, which use to make the build process easy.
+You can easily define all the dependencies with the help of Maven, and it will provide you with all the jars in one go.
 You don’t need to worry about getting it from the internet and then importing it.
-With the help of pom.xml, you can define all the dependencies using artefact and version id.
-Maven will download the specified jar files from maven repository and place them in. /m2 repository.
+With the help of pom.xml, you can define all the dependencies using artifact and version id.
+Maven will download the specified jar files from the maven repository and place them in. /m2 repository.
 Also, when you want to share the project with other team members, you can’t manually send the jars.

 Why use Maven and Jenkins?

-Using Maven in your project removes the hard coding of jars.
+- Using Maven in your project removes the hard coding of jars.

 - The Build process will become very easy with Maven build management tool.

-Updating hard coding jars is a hectic process.
+- Updating hard coding jars is a hectic process.
 It’s better to update the version number in pom.xml so that jars can be updated on the go.
 You don’t need to worry about deleting the old jar and getting the latest jar.

 Steps to install Maven with TestNg in Selenium